 PRACH transmission (initial access, connected mode): Study potential enhancements for the UE pre-compensation for UL time and frequency synchronization in case GNSS availability and/or accuracy is reduced, and specify if needed.

-The UL time and frequency synchronization enhancements shall accommodate a UE GNSS « relaxed » position accuracy better than [300] meters (i.e. 3D error of 6 x 50 meters) for FR1-NTN UE and better than [90] meters (i.e. 3D error of 6 x 15 meters) for FR2-NTN UE.

 Connected mode: Study potential enhancements (e.g. enhanced closed loop) for the UE pre-compensation for UL time and frequency synchronization during long connection times in case GNSS availability and/or accuracy is reduced, and specify if needed.

 A UE in pre-established RRC connected state shall be able to maintain its connectivity during up to 14.4 minutes corresponding to a temporary GNSS performance degradation.